SpaceXLaunchBot/SpaceXLaunchBot/README.md

 Make sure `variables.env` contains the correct variables and is in the current directory.

+The `-v` command means the sqlite file will be written to `/var/lib/spacexlaunchbot` in the host fs.

 ```bash
 sudo docker run -d \
     --name spacexlaunchbot-container \